ejohansson13/concepts_explained/UNet/UNet_ML.md

 ![A screenshot of the UNet architecture from its corresponding 2015 research paper](/UNet/Images/unet_architecture.png)

+Make reference to doubling channels while halving height and width dimensions is to preserve time complexity throughout network.
+Common approach, can also reference ResNet paper.
+Same computational requirements at every stage.

 # U-Net

 The original U-Net research paper was released in 2015 and demonstrated improved success with biomedical image segmentation.
 The architecture's efficiency and performance with a small dataset announced its efficacy as a tool for computer vision tasks.
 In this page, we'll discuss the U-Net and its architecture.
 This page assumes familiarity with machine learning technology and operations.
 If you don't have any machine learning experience, check out my [other page on the U-Net](https://github.com/ejohansson13/concepts_explained/blob/main/UNet/UNet.md), which makes no assumptions of any machine learning background.